HITS-MCM/MD-IFP/README.md

 # MD-IFP: MD trajectory analysis using protein-ligand Interaction Fingerprints
-## A Python workflow for generation and analysis Protein-Ligand Interaction Fingerprints from Molecular Dynamics tajectories
+## A Python Workflow for the Generation and Analysis of Protein-Ligand Interaction Fingerprints from Molecular Dynamics trajectories
 ## v.1.0
+## 03.05.2020

 __Authors:__